JumperLiu/PyMongoLib/ProjectDesign.md

     }
 ~~~

 ### III-4.
-Set python file default class implementing one super class, same of more as your wash
+Set python file default class implementing one super class, same of more as your wish

 ~~~ json source code
     "CLASSONEIMPL": {